 SHAPING EXPERIENTIAL 21st CENTURY BRANDS

 Brandstream provides advisory support to a small number of clients each year.
-While the strategies may vary by project, our philosophy is always the same: to make companies better, not just bigger.
+While the strategies may vary by project, industry or client, our philosophy has always the same: to make companies better, not just bigger.

-We strengthen client capabilities and integrate external talent where needed to meet project requirements.
-Our Brandstream Partner network provides access to some of the world's top strategists, designers, writers, researchers, media experts and HR professionals many who have worked together for nearly three decades.
+We strive to strengthen client capabilities and integrate external talent where needed to meet project requirements.
+The Brandstream Partner network provides direct access to more than 20 world class strategists, designers, writers, researchers, media experts, data wizards and HR professionals that have worked helped shape some of the world’s most iconic and enduring brands.

 Nike reinvented the sports and fitness business in the late '80s.
 At a time when all competitors were focused on product performance, Nike took the high ground and began to reflect a deeper appreciation for the most powerful emotional drivers of sports and fitness across cultures.
 As Nike’s head of Advertising, Scott oversaw the launch of the “Just Do It” campaign in 1988 as part of a brand repositioning to expand Nike’s access point and lay the foundation for the compelling, ageless and globally relevant brand we see today.

 Scott joined Starbucks in 1995 as Chief Marketing Officer and teamed up with CEO Howard Schultz to help reimagine coffee not as a product but as a welcome “Third Place” experience between home and work for millions every day.
 Starbuck’s repositioning is regarded as the textbook case study for the power of experiential brand design, product innovation, employee engagement and grass roots marketing.
 In three years, Starbucks grew from one store opening a week to three per day.
 Today, Starbucks operates 22,000 cafes in more than 50 countries.